 The Upper School's Saturday School program is a detention extension a student receives for excessive tardiness and/or attendance infractions.
 Saturday School is a means by which students can rehabilitate their attendance standing.
 For each hour of Saturday School that a student serves, a reduction of four of the student's cumulative tardies occurs.
 Students will normally receive a letter advising them of Saturday School assignment.
 Like the Recovery Room, Saturday School has clear expectations that are consistently enforced.
-Students who cannot or will not abide by Saturday School rules or who fail to serve their assigned Saturday School will automatically be assigned one (1) day Out of School Suspension (OSS) to be served the following Monday.
+Students who cannot or will not abide by

+Saturday School rules or who fail to serve their assigned Saturday School will automatically be assigned at least one (1) day In School Intervention (ISI) to be served the following Monday.